anhkhoa706/Gradient-Descent/README.md

-# Gradient-Descent
-# House Price Prediction
+# Real Estate Price Prediction using Gradient-Descent

-This project implements a machine learning model using PyTorch to predict house prices based on various features.
+This project implements a machine learning model using PyTorch to predict real estate prices based on various features.
 The model is a simple linear regression trained with gradient descent.

 ## Table of Contents
 - [Project Overview](#project-overview)